Bert-Bitcoin/Bitcoin.com-React-CL/src/components/features-section/COMPONENT_SUMMARY.md

 ## 🎉 Ready to Use

-The FeatureSection component is **production-ready** and can be used immediately in your project:
+The FeaturesSection component is **production-ready** and can be used immediately in your project:

 1. ✅ Import the component
 2. ✅ Pass your features array